 Deep brain stimulation (DBS) is a surgical treatment in which electrodes are implanted in an area of the brain and connected to a pulse generator—a pacemaker-like device that is implanted just below the collarbone.
-The electrodes produce electrical impulses that deliver signals to areas of the brain that are affected by Parkinson’s disease, dystonia, and essential tremor.
+The electrodes produce electrical impulses that deliver signals to areas of the brain that are affected by Parkinson’s disease, dystonia, essential tremor, and epilepsy.

 Standard DBS is performed while you are awake and requires that you stop taking any medications to control your movement disorder.
 During the surgery, the neurosurgeon uses specialized monitoring equipment to determine a safe path to the location in the brain where the electrodes will be implanted.

 The goal in asleep DBS is to accurately place the electrodes at the target selected by the surgeon preoperatively.
 This goal is accomplished using intraoperative imaging and guidance rather than cellular recordings, allowing you to sleep through the entire procedure.

 Asleep DBS surgery is performed while you are unconscious under general anesthesia.
 A portable computed tomography (CT) machine is used both to target and to verify accurate placement of your DBS electrodes at the time of surgery.

 Our research has found asleep placement of DBS electrodes to be just as safe and effective as traditional placement using awake surgery.